Bruno Mráz

 Bruno Mráz (born 13 April 1993) is a Slovak ice hockey player.
 He is currently a free agent.

 He previously played five games in the Kontinental Hockey League for HC Slovan Bratislava.

 International

-He participated at the 2010 and 2011 World Junior Ice Hockey Championship under 18 years and at 2012 World Junior Ice Hockey Championships under 20 years as a member of the Slovakia men's national junior ice hockey team.
+He participated in the 2010 and 2011 World Junior Ice Hockey Championship under 18 years and in the 2012 World Junior Ice Hockey Championships under 20 years as a member of the Slovakia men's national junior ice hockey team.